 Homeless high school students are physically hurting themselves.

-A quarter of homeless high school students deliberately hurt themselves, two times more than housed students (25% to 13%).
+Nearly a quarter of homeless high school students deliberately hurt themselves, two times more than housed students (23% to 12%).

 “From depression to self-esteem, from wanting and attempting suicide to abuse of drugs and alcohol to risky sexual behavior—I’ve pretty much gone through it or experienced it just to survive.”

 Homeless high school students think about ending their life.

 Overall, a quarter of homeless high school students have considered suicide, more than twice the rate of their housed peers (27% to 12%).

 Not only do homeless high school students consider suicide more often than their housed peers, but they are also more than three times more likely to have attempted suicide in the last year (19% to 6%).

 Homeless teens attempt suicide more often than their housed peers and their attempts are more serious.
 Nearly half of all homeless students who attempt suicide require medical attention compared to about a third of housed teens (46% to 31%).